 A Primer on Preemies

-Often, the cause of preterm delivery is unknown and not within the mother’s control.
-However, sometimes it’s caused by the mother’s health conditions or lifestyle choices during pregnancy, such as having diabetes mellitus, hypertension, heart or kidney problems, an infection (particularly infections involving the amniotic membranes, and genital and urinary tracts), poor nutrition during pregnancy, or bleeding due to abnormal positioning of the placenta.
+Often, the cause of preterm delivery is unknown and not within a mother’s control.
+Sometimes it’s caused by the mother’s health conditions during pregnancy, such as gestational diabetes, hypertension, heart or kidney problems, an infection (particularly involving the amniotic membranes, or genital or urinary tracts), or bleeding due to abnormal positioning of the placenta.

 A Preemie’s Basic Needs

 Premature babies lack the body fat necessary to maintain their body temperature, even when swaddled with blankets.
 So incubators or radiant warmers are used to keep them warm in the NICU.

 Incubators are made of transparent plastic, and completely surround babies to keep them warm, decrease the chance of infection, and limit fluid loss.
 Radiant warmers are electrically warmed beds open to the air.
 These are used when the medical staff needs frequent access to the baby for care.
 A tiny thermometer taped to the baby’s skin senses his/her body temperature and regulates the heat.

 Premature babies have special nutritional needs because they grow at a faster rate than full-term babies and their digestive systems are immature.
 Neonatologists (pediatricians who specialize in the care of sick full-term and preterm infants) measure their weight in grams, not pounds and ounces.
 Full-term babies usually weigh more than 2,500 grams (about 5 pounds, 8 ounces), whereas premature babies weigh anywhere from about 500 grams (about 1 pound, 1 ounce) to 2,500 grams.